RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-21-GitHub-Pages.md

 [![What will an animated gif look like?]({{ site.baseurl }}/images/2015-03-21/appveyordsc1.gif)](https://ramblingcookiemonster.wordpress.com/2015/03/01/testing-dsc-configurations-with-pester-and-appveyor/)

-EDIT:  I like it, apart from the fact that my excessive post-publication nitpicking and tweaking will be caught in commits!
+One caveat...  my excessive post-publication nitpicking and tweaking will be caught in commits!